jetstream-cloud/js2docs/docs/faq/general-faq.md

 Jetstream2 is using OpenStack Designate to set dns names for instances.
 We were proactive and set the auto_allocated network that most Jetstream2 users will use, but if you've created a new network and want an auto-created DNS A record, you'll need to do this from the command line:

-    openstack network set --dns-domain tg-xxxxxxxxx.projects.jetstream-cloud.org. <network-name>
+    openstack network set --dns-domain tg-xxxxxxxxx.projects.jetstream-cloud.org. network-name-or-UUID

-where the tg-xxxxxxxxx is your XSEDE allocation number and <network-name> is the custom network you've created in that allocation.
+where the tg-xxxxxxxxx is your XSEDE allocation number and network-name-or-UUID is the custom network you've created in that allocation.

 This FAQ topic may move to its own page in the future.